vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     Be sure to replace {your-id} with the value that you created at the beginning of the lab.

-1. In the **Device Connection String** field, enter the connection string value from the previous exercise.
+1. In the **Device Connection String** field, enter the IoT Edge device primary connection string value from the previous exercise.

 1. In the **Virtual Machine Size** field, ensure **Standard_DS1_v2** is entered.